 Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

-Distance (Roundtrip): 5.6 miles / 9.0 km
+Distance (Roundtrip): 5.0 miles / 8.0 km

 By this, I mean that just as the ʻAihualama Trail can be used to create a loop with Puʻu Kōnāhuanui and the Mānoa Middle Ridge Trail, the Nuʻuanu Trail is also a preferred route to create a loop with the Lulumahu Ridge Trail and Puʻu Kōnāhuanui.

-However, for those interested in hiking to the summit of Puʻu Kōnāhuanui from Nuʻuanu Valley, know that the distance is 5.5 miles (8.9 km) each way, with an additional 860 ft.
-(262 m) of elevation gain compared to 4.1 miles (6.6 km) each way from the traditional Puʻu ʻŌhiʻa Trailhead on Tantalus.
+For those interested in hiking to the summit of Puʻu Kōnāhuanui from Nuʻuanu Valley, know that the distance is 5.1 miles (8.2 km) each way, with an additional 875 ft.
+(267 m) of elevation gain compared to just over 4.0 miles (6.4 km) each way from the Kalāwahine Trailhead on Tantalus.

 Nuʻuanu Trailhead Parking

-Parking for the Nuʻuanu Trail is located at the Judd Trailhead on the side of Nuʻuanu Pali Drive, but out of caution, consider the Judd/ Nuʻuanu Trailhead to be a high-crime area for petty theft.
-Never leave bags or anything valuable in your car.
+Out of caution, consider the Judd/ Nuʻuanu Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.

 To add to this warning, never park at this trailhead with an expired registration or safety check.
 The Honolulu Police Department and towing companies target this area for cars that they can legally tow if one of these two things is expired.

-Google Maps Directions: Judd Trailhead
+Google Maps Directions: Nuʻuanu Trailhead (Judd)

 Hiking the Nuʻuanu Trail